ml4a/ml4a.github.io/_guides/ConvnetClassifier.md

 ## OSC Output
-By default the app outputs OSC to localhost, port 8000, adress "/classification".
+By default the app outputs OSC to localhost, port 8000, address "/classification".
 This can be changed in ofApp.h.

 ## Key inputs